Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Background

 \subsubsection{Fokker-Planck Diffusion Limit}

-We start from (\ref{BroadenedKineticEquation}) and pick off the interactions having $\p$ nearly parallel to $\p_1$ with $\p_2$ small, or nearly parallel to $\p_2$ with $\p_1$ small , which selects the ID class triads.
+Following \cite{MB77} for the resonant kinetic equation, we start from (\ref{BroadenedKineticEquation}) and pick off the interactions having $\p$ nearly parallel to $\p_1$ with $\p_2$ small, or nearly parallel to $\p_2$ with $\p_1$ small , which selects the ID class triads.
 For a sufficiently red spectrum, this permits discarding the small $n_\p n_{\p1}$ ($n_\p n_{\p2}$, respectively) terms.
 We then rewrite (\ref{BroadenedKineticEquation}) as